DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/tokens/pop/dpop.md

 It provides DPoP client support for both client credentials and code flow style clients.
 DPoP is enabled by simply assigning the *DPoPJsonWebKey* on the client configuration.

-This shows how it would be done for a client credentials configuration:
+For example, here's how to configure a client credentials client:

 ```csharp
 services.AddClientCredentialsTokenManagement()